 Where this is the case, the Council will arrange to move the tenant and their household.
-This will either be done on a temporary or permanent basis, depending on the nature of the works and the tenant will normally be given this option.
+This will either be done on a temporary or permanent basis, depending on the nature of the works.

 Purpose of policy

 The purpose of this policy is to explain the approach that Tendring District Council will take when moving tenants from their property to enable work to be carried out and where it is not safe or possible for the tenant (s) and their household to remain.
 This process is referred to as decanting and this will be done on either be on a temporary or permanent basis.